campbell17/campbell17-v2/journal/draft-SERIES-WIP-2.md

 "Is this it?" the girl asked.

 "Almost," he replied.
-"You can't see it with the buildings in the way, but the road is right there."
+"See all those cars?
+That's the main road."
 The boy swept his pointer finger in the general direction of route 19, the four-lane artery serving more fast food chains and car dealerships than you could shake a stick at.